signals-protocol/signals-v0/website/docs/quickstart/index.md

 # Quick Start

 Follow this path to go from zero to your first claimed range on Signals.
-You'll prepare a wallet, secure test liquidity, place a band in the live market, and watch the settlement play out.
+You'll prepare a wallet, secure test liquidity, choose a range in the live market, and watch the settlement play out.

 ## Step 1 - Prepare your wallet